-5. Record
+5.0 RECORD

 The Authority shall compile a record of the hearing.
-Recording devices may be used for this purpose.
 In the event of an appeal, a copy of the record should be forwarded to the Minister of Natural Resources/Mining and Lands Commissioner.
 The record must include the following: